 Q: Do you think the wrestlers of today understand the allure that the NWA promotion once had?

 A: It really depends on the wrestler.
 Over the past few years, I have met many different wrestlers around the world and on the road.
 Some of them have a lot of respect for the history and the traditions of professional wrestling and the legends have laid down the foundation for them to perform in the ring today.
 Some of today’s wrestlers that I have met don’t care for anything in the past.
-They look through the windshield and not the rear view mirror.
-They don’t care about the psychology or learning about how things were done.
+They look through the windshield and not the rearview mirror.
+They don’t care about psychology or learning about how things were done.
 It really depends on the wrestler and where they are at personally.

 Q: What made you want to sell the NWA?

 A: I took the NWA about as far as I could.
 Then, along came Billy Corgan, and we had extensive meetings with each other.
 I felt like if I was going to pass the torch, he would probably be the best guy to pass it along to.
-Billy expressed a great admiration for the brand, its history, and the tradition of the NWA that I share.
-Billy has the connections in the entertainment industry and he also has the money.
+Billy expressed great admiration for the brand, its history, and the tradition of the NWA that I share.
+Billy has connections in the entertainment industry and he also has the money.
 It was bittersweet to turn the brand over to somebody else, but I think Billy will be able to take the brand to the next level and get the NWA on national television once again.